Where Life and Meaning Meet

 In my work, I seek—and help others to seek—answers to those kinds of questions.

-I draw on my forty years of work as congregational leader, university professor, consultant to nonprofit and for-profit enterprises, and coach and mentor to people in an array of settings.
+I bring to these explorations my years as a congregational leader, university professor, consultant to nonprofit and for-profit enterprises, and guide for people in an variety of settings.

-Please use the Contact form to start a conversation about the possibilities of my speaking for your group or for our working together in other ways.
+Please use the Contact form to start a conversation about the possibilities of my speaking for your group or for my walking with you as a companion-guide.

 – Guy Sayles